Interactive Timeline for Sexual Harassment Claims

 No. Settlement is not an admission by either party and does not determine fault.

-If a claim does not resolve early, it may proceed to an administrative hearing or court, depending on where it was filed.
+If a claim does not resolve early, it may proceed to an administrative hearing or a lawsuit.

 Administrative hearings are conducted by agencies, while lawsuits take place in court.
 Procedures and remedies may differ.